1976 swine flu outbreak: Aftermath

 Laurence Gostin, in his article "At Law: Swine Flu Vaccine: What Is Fair?", wrote that "the swine flu affair fails to tell us whether, in the face of scientific uncertainty, it is better to err on the side of caution or aggressive intervention."
 There is not even complete agreement about the causal relationship between the swine flu vaccine and Guillain-Barré syndrome, as noted in Gina Kolata's book Flu: The Story of the Great Influenza Pandemic of 1918 and the Search for the Virus That Caused It.
 She wrote that the CDC did not have a "specific set of tests and symptoms to define Guillain-Barré" and that since doctors who reported cases already knew that a link was suspected, a bias in reporting was introduced.
 She quoted Keiji Fukuda: "if a new virus gets identified or reappears, you don't want to jump the gun and assume a pandemic is happening."

+Effects on vaccine hesitancy

+The 1976 swine flu vaccination campaign has been credited for increasing vaccine hesitancy among Americans due to the numerous problems associated with its rollout.